 There are many good beaches in the city, and the most famous—Marina Beach—is not my favorite.
 That said, I would still recommend Marina Beach for a first-time visitor, as it is the largest and the most crowded.
 You have not seen Chennai if you have not seen Marina Beach.

 Stay Options in Chennai

 The city has many multi-star hotels, including Taj Connemara, Taj Clubhouse, Taj Coromandel, Hyatt, Crowne Plaza, The Leela Palace, and ITC Grand Chola.
-There are also many good budget options, such as Woodlands, Savera, and Ambassador Pallava in the city center.
+There are also many good budget options, such as Woodlands, Residency, Savera, and Ambassador Pallava in the city center.

 Being a major metropolis, the city is well connected by road and rail to other parts of the country.
 It has one of the busiest airports in the country, with connectivity to all major cities in India and many international destinations.